-“What’s this Construction Project going to cost?” is one of the most common questions I get asked.
+“How Much is this Construction Project going to cost?” is one of the most common questions I get asked.
 Call me @ 914 674 2950, let’s discuss your situation.

 Where is it located?